 Subang Jaya Medical Centre is one of the most popular hospitals in the Klang Valley region of Malaysia, with people willing to travel long distances to secure treatment at this established healthcare facility.

-In 2020, SJMC won multiple awards including the Best Hospital of the Year in Asia-Pacific.
+SJMC have been winning multiple awards including the Best Hospital of the Year in Asia-Pacific for many years.

 With its wide range of specialties and dedicated doctors, it is easy to see why SJMC is a favorite amongst expats in Malaysia.